 The cranial system is made up of the membranes and fluid that surround and protect the brain and spinal cord, as well as the bones attached to it.
-These extend from the bones of the skull, face and mouth (which make up the cranium), and down your spine to your tailbone area (the sacrum).
-Since the brain and spinal cord are part of the cranial system, it is easy to see how it has an impact over a wide variety of bodily functions.
+These extend from the bones of the skull, face, and mouth (which make up the cranium), and down your spine to your tailbone area (the sacrum).
+Since the brain and spinal cord are part of the cranial system, it is easy to see how it has an impact on a wide variety of bodily functions.

 Cranial therapy is a refined and subtle type of osteopathic treatment that uses very gentle manipulative pressures to encourage the release of stresses throughout the body, including the head.
 It frees up the tissues in and around the cranial system to encourage better flow of cerebrospinal fluid (CSF), which nourishes, protects and cleans the central nervous system.
 This allows the body to perform better and heal itself.